AAPEC – The Next Two Years

 Opportunity 4: A National footprint for AAPEC

-Raise our profile in all States and Territories by forming partnerships in all jurisdictions with for example: one training college, one hospital and five maternal health providers.
+- Raise our profile in all States and Territories by forming partnerships in all jurisdictions with for example: training colleges and universities, hospitals and maternal health providers

 Opportunity 5: Counselling and support services